microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 In all cases, attempting to access an index or dimension outside the bounds of an array should cause an immediate runtime failure.
 This applies to slicing and projection operations as well as to element access.
+When validating indices for slicing, only indices that are actually part of the resolved range should be considered.

 The following utility functions are provided by the classical runtime to support
 arrays: